The GPS and the Constant Velocity of Light

 frame

-of light is c in a frame translating at velocity v, and simultaneously
+velocity of light is c in a frame translating at velocity v,

 In